-Management proposes the appointment of Manning Elliott LLP, as Auditors of the Company for the ensuing year and that the directors be authorized to fix their remuneration.
-Manning Elliott, Chartered Accountants have been the Company's Auditors since January 15, 2007.
+The Board proposes the appointment of Deloitte LLP, as Auditors of the Company for the ensuing year and that the directors be authorized to fix their remuneration.
+Deloitte LLP has been the company Auditors since August 10, 2022.

-In the absence of instructions to the contrary the shares represented by proxy will be voted in favour of a resolution to appoint Manning Elliott LLP, as Auditors of the Company for the ensuing year, at a remuneration to be fixed by the Board of Directors, unless the Shareholder has specified in the Shareholder's proxy that the Shareholder's Common shares are to be withheld from voting on the appointment of auditors.
+In the absence of instructions to the contrary the shares represented by proxy will be voted in favour of a resolution to appoint Deloitte LLP, as Auditors of the Company for the ensuing year, at a remuneration to be fixed by the Board of Directors, unless the Shareholder has specified in the Shareholder's proxy that the Shareholder's Common shares are to be withheld from voting on the appointment of auditors.